The Meteor is a full-stack open-source framework to create Web, Mobile, and Desktop applications.

 Despite using the same language, client and server can be decoupled.
-Meteor has an own communicate protocol between client and server, the DDP (Data Distribute Protocol).
-It gives a lot of goods to developers, as a default reactivity of data from database (MongoDB).
-DDP works inside a Web socket, then you can connect to it using any language which support Web socket.
+Meteor has its own communication protocol between client and server, the DDP (Data Distribute Protocol).
+It gives a lot of goods to developers, as a default reactivity of data from the database (MongoDB).
+DDP works inside a Web socket, then you can connect to it using any language which supports Web socket.

-An important variable to define how useful a framework can be, is how many and how good are its tools (libs).
+An important variable to define how useful a framework can be is how many and how good are its tools (libs).
 How about using any NPM Package?
-Yes, you can import any NPM package to front or backend.
+Yes, you can import any NPM package to the front or backend.
 The power of this is infinite.

 The documentation is huge, and the community is active.
 There are tutorials for each type of frontend technology you want to test.
-Meteor support the most used frontend frameworks (React, Vue, Blaze, Svelte and Angular).
+Meteor supports the most used frontend frameworks (React, Vue, Blaze, Svelte, and Angular).